manethdewpura/Book-Review/README.md

     ```

 4. **Run the application:**
+    In the backend and frontend terminals run the following command:
     ```sh
-    In the backend and frontend terminals run npm run dev
+    npm run dev
     ```